 It might be small, but this Australian-designed USB-C charger packs a lot of power and technological ingenuity.
 With a Zeus 270W USB-C charger in your possession, you can charge your Macbook Pro, iPhone 14 Pro, iPad and Apple AirPods simultaneously!
 And it won’t matter where you are in the world either, since the 270w GaN FETs USB-C charger comes standard with four plug converters (US/AU/EU/UK), offering the most powerful and versatile charging solution we’ve seen.
-And if it weren’t on Kickstarter for preorder (shipping not expected until sometime in May 2023), we’d throw it in our Tech Head Christmas Gift Guide for 2022.
+And if it weren’t on Kickstarter for preorder (shipping not expected until sometime in May 2023), we’d add it to our list of the Best Tech Products of 2022.
 Alas, good things come to those who wait.

 Thanks to Sydney-based technology startup Chargeasap and its clever use of GaN FETs from Navitas in Los Angeles, California, alongside the latest graphene cooling solutions, the team has managed to manufacture what it claims is the world’s smallest 270W USB-C Charger.
 Capable of powering up to four devices simultaneously via the three USB-C and single USB-A ports, it’s available right now for preorder on Kickstarter for an early bird pledge of AUD$176 (retail price of AUD$324.39), with shipping expected in May 2023.